-Since its inception, the UCLA-NTNU Taiwan Studies Initiative has sponsored three international conferences at UCLA Indigenous Knowledge, Taiwan: Comparative and Relational Perspectives; Sinophone Studies: Interdisciplinary Perspectives and Critical Reflections; and Peripheral Modernism in the Global Context: Art and Society in Taiwan.
+Since its inception, the UCLA-NTNU Taiwan Studies Initiative has sponsored four international conferences at UCLA: Indigenous Knowledge, Taiwan: Comparative and Relational Perspectives; Sinophone Studies: Interdisciplinary Perspectives and Critical Reflections; Peripheral Modernism in the Global Context: Art and Society in Taiwan; and Transculturation in Taiwan.
 UCLA faculty Shu-mei Shih and Hongyin Tao (Asian Languages and Cultures) hold honorary chair professor appointments at NTNU.
 In 2018, Prof. Shih was awarded the NTNU distinguished alumna award in recognition of her lifetime scholarly achievement.

 UCLA faculty and students may apply to conduct research in affiliation with NTNU through the APC Taiwan Studies fellowship and programs.

 NTNU graduate students and faculty should apply for the UCLA-NTNU visiting scholar program through their home institution.